-• Up to 34 paid days for any state fiscal year or 17 paid days for any federal fiscal year with the same leaves of absence or vacation given to others;
+• Up to 34 paid days for any state fiscal year or 17 paid days for any federal fiscal year with the same leaves of absence or vacation given to others.

-No member shall be required to use vacation or other time for training drills requiring release from his/her normal scheduled work hours.
-Such release from work shall not affect his/her leaves of absence or vacation with pay given to others.
+No member shall be required to use vacation or other time for training drills requiring release from their normal scheduled work hours.
+Such release from work shall not affect leaves of absence or vacation with pay given to others.